Assassinator Jing Ke

-Assassinator Jing Ke is a 2004 Chinese television series based on a semi-fictional story of the assassin Jing Ke, who, in 227 BC, attempted to kill Ying Zheng, the king of Qin.
-Directed by Raymond Lee, the series starred Liu Ye as the titular protagonist, with Peter Ho, Zheng Jiayu, Zhang Tielin, Shao Bing and Zhai Ying playing supporting roles.
+Assassinator Jing Ke is a 2004 Chinese wuxia television series romanticising the life of Jing Ke, who attempted to assassinate Ying Zheng, the King of Qin, in 227 BC.
+Directed by Raymond Lee, the series starred Liu Ye as the titular character, with Peter Ho, Zheng Jiayu, Zhang Tielin, Shao Bing, and Zhai Ying as part of the supporting cast.

-Plot
+Synopsis

-In 260 BC, the Qin state inflicts a devastating defeat on the Zhao state at the Battle of Changping.
-A group of refugees flees from Zhao and settles down in the Lively Valley, an isolated paradise-like world.
-Two young men, Jing Ke and Fan Wuji, grew up in the valley with their common love interest, Ye Xiaohu.
-When Fan Wuji learns that his ancestral roots are actually from Qin, he leaves them and returns to his native state, where he becomes a subordinate of the infamous Qin general Bai Qi.
-On the other hand, Jing Ke and Ye Xiaohu travel to the Qi state and settle there.
-As Ye Xiaohu is tired of leading a wandering life, she leaves Jing Ke and marries a rich man, who abuses her all the time.
-Ye Xiaohu plots with the rich man's henchman, Nie Wuya, to kill her husband and seize his fortune, and then frame Jing Ke for the murder.
+The series is set in third-century BC China during the Warring States period.
+In 260 BC, after Qin defeats Zhao at the Battle of Changping, some Zhao refugees flee their homeland and settle in an isolated valley.
+Two young men, Jing Ke and Fan Wuji, grow up with their common romantic interest, Ye Xiaohu.

+Fan Wuji eventually leaves for Qin, where he becomes a subordinate of the infamous Qin general Bai Qi.
+In the meantime, Jing Ke and Ye Xiaohu wander to Qi, where Ye Xiaohu abandons Jing Ke and ends up marrying an abusive wealthy man.
+She plots with Nie Wuya, her husband's scheming henchman, to kill her husband and seize his fortune.

-Jing Ke is arrested and almost executed, but is saved by Tian Guang, who recommends him to join an assassin organisation.
-Later, he becomes an apprentice of a powerful swordsman and inherits his master's legendary skills.
-However, as he completes more missions, he feels that he is pursuing a life that he does not want, especially after he witnesses the death of his second love interest, Yunxi.
-At the same time, he strikes up a close friendship with the musician Gao Jianli.
-Meanwhile, in the Qin state, Fan Wuji wins the favour of Ying Zheng, the King of Qin, for his distinguished service on the battlefield, but unknowingly incurs the jealousy of the chancellor Lü Buwei.
+Framed for the murder, Jing Ke is arrested and sentenced to death.
+However, he is saved by Tian Guang, who recommends him to join an assassin clan.
+He learns swordsmanship from a powerful master and completes many missions for the clan.
+Over time, he realises that an assassin's life is not for him, especially after he loses Yunxi, a woman he meets and falls in love with on one mission.

+During this time, Jing Ke also becomes close friends with the musician Gao Jianli.
+Meanwhile, Fan Wuji rises through the ranks in the Qin army and gains the favour of Ying Zheng, the ruthless king of Qin, but unknowingly incurs the jealousy of the Qin chancellor Lü Buwei.

-Jing Ke's adventures lead him to the Yan state, where he meets Crown Prince Dan, who requests his help in assassinating the ruthless Ying Zheng to save the other states from being conquered by the Qin state.
-Dan was initially held hostage in Qin, but was released by Fan Wuji.
-Fan Wuji, who is now denounced as a traitor by Ying Zheng, flees to Yan to join Jing Ke and Crown Prince Dan.
-Jing Ke accepts the mission.
-Fan Wuji aids him by committing suicide because Ying Zheng has already placed a high price on Fan's head for treason.
-Jing Ke embarks on his no-return quest, bringing along with him Fan Wuji's head and a map of Dukang with a dagger concealed inside.
-Jing Ke's attempt on Ying Zheng's life would be a celebrated story in Chinese history.
+Jing Ke's adventures lead him to Yan, where he meets Crown Prince Dan, who implores him to kill Ying Zheng in order to save the other states from being conquered by Qin.
+Dan had previously been held hostage in Qin, but had escaped with Fan Wuji's help.
+Jing Ke eventually accepts the mission to assassinate Ying Zheng, while Fan Wuji aids him by committing suicide since Ying Zheng has placed a bounty on Fan Wuji's head for treason.

+Jing Ke embarks on his quest, taking along with him Fan Wuji's head and a map with a dagger concealed inside.
+His attempt on Ying Zheng's life, though unsuccessful, will be remembered in Chinese history.